-Developing a new product from scratch to perfection takes time in general, and it is particularly true for apparel.
-Sure, if you had all resources gathered in one place it could move pretty fast, but that is not the case in reality.
+Developing a new product from scratch to perfection takes time in general, and it is particularly valid for apparel.
+Sure, if you had all the resources gathered in one place, it could move pretty fast, but that is not the case in reality.
 It is about setting the expectations right.
-The entire startup phase doesn’t necessarily need to take long time.
+The entire startup phase doesn’t necessarily need to take a long time.
 When it comes to the product development phase, it can be time-consuming.
 For example, you need to define the collection before you design it, you need to design it before making a tech pack, you need to have a tech pack before you can make the pattern, and so on.
-All these steps require first that you find someone to actually perform them, and then account for the time needed to accomplish them.
+All these steps require first that you find someone actually to perform them and then account for the time needed to accomplish them.
 Since one is a prerequisite of the other, a delay in one step will delay your entire plan.

 It’s a winding road

 It is not uncommon that it takes 8 weeks to get your fabric order.
 Before the order, you need to decide on it and find the manufacturer.
 But all this is nothing to worry about.
 It is just part of the process, and it is better if you have the right expectations from the start so that you don’t get stressed along the way.
 Developing a new product takes time, and sometimes it is two steps forward and one backward.
 Things happen along the way, a fabric doesn’t work, your cooperation with a manufacturer goes south, or you notice that you have been infringing a patent.
 Typically, the work on a new collection starts 1 to 1,5 years before it reaches the customers.
 Just stay focused on what you want to achieve, don’t worry, don’t play the blame game, and make sure to enjoy the ride.
 If you don’t like problem-solving, then product development isn’t for you.